MAT496-Monsoon2025-SNU/AryanRastogi72-LLM-Capstone-Project-MAT496-SNU/README.md

-# Project Report: AI Travel Planner
+# Project Report: Travel Planner

-## Title: Persistent Multi-Agent Travel Planner
+## Title: AI Travel Planner

 ### Overview
 This project is an advanced conversational AI agent designed to act as a "team" of travel specialists.
-A user interacts with the system (initially via CLI, later via a Web UI), providing trip details such as origin, destination, budget, dates, and the number of travellers.
+A user interacts with the system, providing trip details such as origin, destination, budget, dates, and the number of travellers.
 The system orchestrates a team of specialist agents—a **Travel Agent** (for flights) and a **Hotel Agent** (for accommodation)—to research live options in parallel.

 Using the **Amadeus API** for flights and **Booking.com (via RapidAPI)** for hotels, the agents fetch real-time data including prices, ratings, and direct booking links.
 The system then consolidates these findings into a comprehensive, formatted itinerary that respects the user's budget and preferences.
 The entire application state is managed using **LangGraph**, featuring persistent memory to track the conversation and context.